ashvardanian/StringZilla/README.md

 ### Unicode, UTF-8, and Wide Characters

-StringZilla does not __yet__ implement any Unicode-specific algorithms.
-The content is addressed at byte-level, and the string is assumed to be encoded in UTF-8 or extended ASCII.
-Refer to [simdutf](https://github.com/simdutf/simdutf) for fast conversions and [icu](https://github.com/unicode-org/icu) for character metadata.

-This may introduce frictions, when binding to some programming languages.
+Most StringZilla operations are byte-level, so they work well with ASCII and UTF8 content out of the box.
+In some cases, like edit-distance computation, the result of byte-level evaluation and character-level evaluation may differ.
+So StringZilla provides following functions to work with Unicode:

+- `sz_edit_distance_utf8` - computes the Levenshtein distance between two UTF-8 strings.
+- `sz_hamming_distance_utf8` - computes the Hamming distance between two UTF-8 strings.

-Namely, Java, JavaScript, Python 2, C#, and Objective-C use wide characters (`wchar`) - two byte long codes.
+Java, JavaScript, Python 2, C#, and Objective-C, however, use wide characters (`wchar`) - two byte long codes, instead of the more reasonable fixed-length UTF32 or variable-length UTF8.
 This leads [to all kinds of offset-counting issues][wide-char-offsets] when facing four-byte long Unicode characters.
+So consider transcoding with [simdutf](https://github.com/simdutf/simdutf), if you are coming from such environments.

 [wide-char-offsets]: https://josephg.com/blog/string-length-lies/